benitomartin/cryptocurrencies/README.md

 </p>

 Moving average (rolling average) was used to smooth out "noise", which are random short-term fluctuations in price, to identify long-term trends or cycles.
 For example, a 7-day moving average reflects short-term trends in the stock market, whereas a 100-day rolling average indicates major trends in the stock market.
-Here the arithmetic mean was calculated.
+Here the **arithmetic** mean was calculated.

-We can observe from the chart that in May of 2021, the price crosses below the 50-day MA, which indicates a downward trend, and in August 2021, the price crosses above the MA, which shows an upward trend.
+We can observe from the chart that in May of 2021, the price crosses below the 50-day MA, which indicates a **downward trend**, and in August 2021, the price crosses above the MA, which shows an **upward trend**.

 </p>